-- □ The "Case Management Disclaimer" must be read and signed by applicant. - □ The "Tenant Release and Consent Form" must be signed by applicant. - □ A copy of all Photo IDs and Social Security cards must be submitted for all household members. - 6 Months of the most recent bank statements for all adults in the household.
-All pages of the bank statements must be provided, and statements must have the bank logo and the account holders name and address.
+- □ ALL PAGES OF THE APPLICATION MUST BE FULLY COMPLETED. - □ Case Management Disclaimer and Tenant Release and Consent must be signed. - □ A copy of all Photo IDs and Social Security cards must be submitted for all household members. - □ Six months of the most recent checking account statements and the most recent statement for any savings or investment accounts for all adults in the household.
+All pages of the statements must be provided, and statements must have the bank logo and the account holders name and address.
 Printed screen shots of bank accounts will be rejected. - Current Income Verification must be provided.
 Acceptable forms: If applicable, 6 consecutive pay stubs for each job.
 Pay stub must show gross wages.
-If applicable, Social Security/SSDI letter

-If self-employed, 6 months bank statements showing deposits, and previous year's tax return.
+If applicable, Social Security/SSDI letter - If self-employed, 6 months bank statements showing deposits, and previous year's tax return. - Additional documents may be requested

 THE APPLICATION PROCESS

-There is no application fee.
-We offer application forms to everyone who asks about our rental units, regardless of whether a unit is available.
-Accepting an application does not indicate the application will be approved.

-- Filling out and submitting this application does not guarantee approval or that there is a unit available.
+- There is no application fee.
+We offer application forms to everyone who asks about our rental units, regardless of whether a unit is available. - Filling out and submitting this application does not guarantee approval or that there is a unit available.
 If no units are available at the time of submittal, management will hold your application on file for one year and contact you if there is a vacancy. - Once a unit becomes available, we will contact applicants and request more information to verify income and assets.
-The application process takes two business weeks.
-Management must conduct the proper income eligibility and background checks to approve tenancy.
+Management must conduct the proper income eligibility and background checks to approve tenancy. - We do not schedule tours of a home until an application is fully processed and a unit is offered.